LearnCIOT/LearnCIOT.github.io/content/ch5/ch5.1/index.en.md

 ## Buffer

-Additionally, since parts of stations may be located in boundaries between two regions, the result may be biased if we take administrative boundaries as selection criteria.
-In this case, with the concept of buffering, we set the coordinates of stations as the center, assigning a distance radius to draw a virtual circle, in which we locate the stations that have buffers.
+Additionally, some monitoring stations might be right on the edge of different areas.
+If we just use the official area borders to choose stations, our results might not be very accurate.
+To solve this, we use a method called 'buffering'.
+This means we pick a station, then draw an imaginary circle around it using a set distance.
+This circle helps us include stations that are close by, even if they're just outside the area's official border.

-Once we have the concept of buffering, we can also set certain landmarks (such as schools, parks or factories, etc) as centers to find nearby stations.
-Furthermore, with a line (roads or rivers, for example) or a polygon (parks or industrial districts, for example) as the center, we can build up a searching scope to find out the station we want more specifically.
+With this 'buffering' idea, we can also pick important places like schools, parks, or factories as the center points and then look for stations near them.
+Also, if we use things like roads, rivers, or even larger areas like parks or industrial zones as our starting points, we can create a search area.
+This helps us find the exact monitoring station we need, in a much more precise way.

 ![圖1：不同緩衝區的概念示意圖](figures/5-1-2-1.png)